Toinane/vdm_app/README.md

 By default, the link access is
 > vdm_app/api/posts

 Params :
 - from (optionnal) ­ Start date
 - to (optionnal) ­ End date
 - author (optionnal) ­ Author

 Uses :
 - vdm_app/api/posts
 - vdm_app/api/posts?from=29-11-2016
 - vdm_app/api/posts?from=29-11-2016&to=30-11-2016
 - vdm_app/api/posts?author=Genius
 - vdm_app/api/posts/{id}

 #### warning
 To use the API, you should first create the data.json before make your requests.

+### Testing with PHPUnit
+To test the API, you have to use
+> vendor/bin/phpunit
+> vendor\\bin\\phpunit on windows

+The latest Units test :
+> Time: 251 ms, Memory: 12.00MB
+> OK (9 tests, 82 assertions)

  Have a great day :D